jybantang/Phys215-202122-1/README.md

 2. **Option 2 -- GitHub link**: Comment under "Private Comments" the link of the `.ipynb` file in your GitHub repository.
    The repository or at least the file must be public or at least accessible to the Instructor.
    Upload a PDF version of the Jupyter notebook of the same filename base ---after having run all necessary commands--- together with the same functions files stated in Option 1.

+Conversion of the notebook to different formats can be achieved in the web-interface via the menu `File / Download as / [Choose PDF via ...]`.